con-mac/G-Cloud/FRESH-START.md

 ## Step 5: What Persists

-- ✅ App Service Environment (ASE) - in separate RG
+- ✅ **App Registration** - in Azure AD (will persist, can reuse)
-- ✅ Any existing App Registrations (if you choose to use existing)
 - ✅ Any existing Private DNS Zones (if you choose to use existing)
 - ✅ Any existing Storage Accounts (if you choose to use existing)

 ## Important Notes

-1. **ASE**: If your Web App/Function App needs to use the ASE, you'll need to:
-   - Create them in the ASE's resource group, OR
-   - Configure them to use the ASE after creation
-   - The deployment script will create them in the new RG - you may need to move them or recreate in the ASE RG

-2. **App Registration**: If you have an existing one, you can reuse it (the script will ask)
+1. **App Registration**: Your existing App Registration will persist in Azure AD.
+When the script asks, choose to **use existing** and select your App Registration from the list.

+2. **App Registration Permissions**: If your App Registration already has the right permissions (Sites.ReadWrite.All, Files.ReadWrite.All, etc.), you're all set.
+The script will configure it to work with the new resources.

-3. **Clean Slate**: This gives you a completely fresh deployment to test everything works
+3. **Clean Slate**: This gives you a completely fresh deployment to test everything works, while reusing your App Registration.

 ## After Fresh Deployment